List of Empire ships (O): Empire Ock

 Empire Ock was a 6,133 GRT passenger ship that was built by Blohm & Voss, Hamburg.
 Completed in 1939 as Dogu.
 To Deutsche Afrika Line in 1940 and renamed Luderitzbucht.
 Used as an accommodation ship during the Second World War.
 Renamed Duala in 1945, seized as a war prize in May 1945 at Flensburg.
 To MoWT and renamed Empire Ock.
 Allocated to USSR in 1946 and renamed Peotr Weliky.
 Sold in 1948 to Gdynia America Line, Poland and renamed Jagiello.
 To USSR in 1949 and renamed Petr Velikiy.
-Scrapped in 1974 at Castellón de la Plana, Spain.
+Scrapped in 1974 at Castelló de la Plana, Spain.